byzer-org/byzer-doc/byzer-lang/en-us/grammar/commands.md

 - `!hdfs`

-`!hdfs` is mainly used to view the file system.
-Most HDFS viewing commands are supported.
+`!hdfs` is mainly used to view the file system, it supports most HDFS viewing commands.

 View help: